 Reviewer’s Note: This is a new defined term, consistent with the current draft definition in the PRDM.

-2.«#» “Above-CHWM Load Process” means the public process conducted during each Forecast Year, in which BPA will calculate the following values for the upcoming Rate Period: 1) each customer’s Preliminary Net Requirement; 2) adjusted CHWMs ; and 3) each customer’s Above-CHWM Load.
+2.«#» “Above-CHWM Load Process” means the public process conducted during each Forecast Year, in which BPA will calculate the following values for the upcoming Rate Period: (1) each customer’s Preliminary Net Requirement; (2) adjusted CHWMs ; and (3) each customer’s Above-CHWM Load.

-2.«#» “Annexed Load”(08/15/08 Version) means existing load, distribution system, or service territory «Customer Name» acquires after the Effective Date from another utility, by means of annexation, merger, purchase, trade, or other acquisition of rights, the acquisition of which has been authorized by a final state, regulatory or court action.
-The Annexed Load must be served from distribution facilities that are owned or acquired by «Customer Name».
+2.«#» “Annexed Load” means existing load, distribution system (regardless of voltage), or service territory «Customer Name» acquires after the Effective Date from another utility, by means of annexation, merger, purchase, trade, or other acquisition of rights, the acquisition of which has been authorized agreement between the impacted utilities or by a final state, regulatory, or court action.
+The Annexed Load must be served from distribution facilities of any voltage that are owned or acquired by «Customer Name».

 Reviewer’s Note: This definition is consistent with the current draft definition in the PRDM.